unytco/release-domino/testing_docs/3_2_domino-dictionary.md

 **Unclaimed (Credits)**
 : Fuel Credits that have been allocated or sent to an Agent but have not yet been formally accepted by them into their balance.

-TO ADD

-Agent Centric

-Holochain

-Holographic

-Parallel Transaction Processing

-Sets of Actions vs transactions

-The name of a particular implementation of Domino software being run by a Domino Accounting Alliance,

-Smart Agreements Github Repo (new name for RAVE Library)